top of page

 Week 2

-Puppies are handled gently on a daily basis, stroking them, snuggling, making sure they stay used to human touch.
-Daily weigh ins are continued through week two to ensure puppies are growing properly.
-ENS (Early Neurological Stimulation) and ESI (Early Scent Introduction) is introduced in this week.
-ENS introduces gentle stress to the puppies’ bodies, and has been shown to strengthen immune systems, cardiovascular systems, and tolerance to handling.
-ESI is designed to enhance their ability to identify, and react to specific scents.
-Each day puppies are introduced to a strong scent for brief intervals and the puppy's reactions are recorded.
-Eyes are beginning to open during this week!
+This week also marks the introduction of ENS (Early Neurological Stimulation) and ESI (Early Scent Introduction).
+ENS involves brief, gentle exercises that introduce mild stress to the puppies’ bodies and has been shown to support stronger immune systems, improved cardiovascular development, and increased tolerance to handling.
+ESI is designed to enhance a puppy’s ability to identify and respond to specific scents.
+Each day, puppies are briefly introduced to a distinct scent, and their reactions are carefully observed and recorded.

 Week 3